 - Bake: Bake the crust for around 18–22 minutes or until lightly golden and allow it to cool completely.

 - Mix: In a medium saucepan, whisk together the eggs, sugar, cornstarch, and salt until combined.
 Then whisk in the milk until it is combined with no lumps.
 Heat the mixture over medium heat for 2-4 minutes, or until it starts to thicken.
 Remove it from the heat and whisk in the pure vanilla extract.

 - Pour into crust: Next, add in butter, one piece at a time, until completely melted into the filling.
-This will give your filling a nice glossy look.
-Pour the hot filling into the cooled tart crust and cover with plastic wrap.
+This will give you’re filling a nice glossy look.
+Pour the hot filling into the cooled tart crust and cover it with plastic wrap.
 I like to put my hands on the plastic wrap so it’s right up against the filling so the filling doesn’t create a film.
 Refrigerate for at least two hours, or until the custard is cold.

 - Fruit Assembly: Arrange fruit in a decorative pattern, using strawberries, blueberries, blackberries, or kiwis.